ZOLPIDEM TARTRATE SUBLINGUAL- zolpidem tartrate sublingual tablet

 General Information about zolpidem tartrate sublingual tablets

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Zolpidem tartrate sublingual tablets for a condition for which it was not prescribed.
+Do not use zolpidem tartrate sublingual tablets for a condition for which it was not prescribed.
 Do not give zolpidem tartrate sublingual tablets to other people, even if you think they have the same symptoms that you have.
 It may harm them and it is against the law.

 What are the ingredients in zolpidem tartrate sublingual tablets?